 The DNS gives you the option to separate the namespace into different DNS zones.
-You can seve them, copy them or distribute it to other DNS servers.
+You can save them, copy them or distribute them to other DNS servers.
 There are few reasons to do it:

 - You would like to load balance by dividing one large zone into more, smaller zones.
 This will increase the DNS resolution and add extra security.